Atlanta Fringe Festival

 The Atlanta Fringe Festival was conceived in 2010 by a small group of art and theatre lovers.
 The festival debuted in Atlanta, Georgia.
 May 9–13, 2012.
 The festival has attracted performers from all over the United States, including actors, dancers, comedians and aerialists.
 In its inaugural year, the Atlanta Fringe Festival received over 40 performance submissions.
-Like the original Fringe Festival in Edinburgh, Scotland, the Atlanta Fringe is a non-juried event that showcases both professional and experimental theatre.
-AFF is currently accepting submissions for the second annual edition of the festival, slated for June 6–9, 2013.
+Like the original Edinburgh Festival Fringe in Edinburgh, Scotland, the Atlanta Fringe is a non-juried event that showcases both professional and experimental theatre.
+Unlike the Edinburgh Festival Fringe, which started on the fringe of the Edinburgh International Festival, the Atlanta Fringe isn’t based on a main festival.

 Features

 Non-juried performances

 The Atlanta Fringe Festival is nonjuried—judges do not select the shows appearing in the festival.
 Instead, the performers submitted applications and were chosen by lottery.
 In 2012, there will be 29 opportunities to see the shows offered by the festival.
 During the Atlanta Fringe, the performances will be available at six venues including Beacon Dance, Core Dance, Mask Center, Horizons School Theatre, Horizons School Gym and Wonderroot.